 A few words about me . . . .

 My time with the Comboni Missionaries began in 2001 and opened the door for travel to third world countries and introduced me to a variety of cultures.
-I have traveled to nine mission countries, most of them in Africa, and look forward to an upcoming trip to Malawi/Zambia in late 2017.
+I have traveled to nine mission countries, most of them in Africa, and look forward to an upcoming trip back to Uganda in July 2018.
 Both the Red Cross and the Comboni Missionaries are well established humanitarian organizations serving people facing severe hardship.
+Another exceptional group that I spend time with is "Hope for Kabingo" based in Cincinnati, Ohio.
+Their goal is to break the cycle of poverty by planting seeds of hope in young hearts which will grow into a bright future.
+Their focus is serving the villagers of Kabingo, Uganda and the surrounding region: improving education, health & wellness as well as agriculture and economic vitality of the people that live there.

 Wanderlust: the desire to wander and explore the world.